emberlzhang/slot-machine-psychopy/readme.md

 # Slot Machine Task

-Slot Machine Game Online PsychoJS Version (2023-2025) Developed by Ember Zhang Adapted from PsychoPy Desktop Version August 2022 by Rupak Krishnamurthy and Vincenzo Fiore.

 ## Overview

 PsychoJS-based slot machine game based on the three-armed bandit task in cognitive-behavioral research.
 The game simulates a slot machine experience while collecting experimental data on participant behavior and decision-making.

+## Authors

+Current: Online Game Version in PsychoJS (2023-2025), by Ember Zhang

+Past: Desktop Game Version in PsychoPy (2022), by Rupak Krishnamurthy and Vincenzo Fiore

 ## Features